sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - The mean effect treatment would have had on those who did not receive it
 - ATU = E[Y(1) - Y(0) | T=0]
-- Useful for predicting effects of expanding a treatment to new populations[^1]
+- Useful for predicting effects of expanding a treatment to new populations

 #### Conditional Average Treatment Effect (CATE)